echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `avatar_robohash_set`: Choose the set for when robohash is configured
 * `mail_verification_token_validity`: How long will the mail verification tokens be active for.
 Can take intervals supported by php and `INTERVAL`, eg. 10 day, meaning 10 days from now
 * `password_reset_token_validity`: How long will the password reset tokens be active for.
 Can take intervals supported by php and `INTERVAL`, eg. 10 day, meaning 10 days from now
+* `pflog_min`/`pflog_max`: min/max number of pflog interfaces to use for the match findings.
+Allows for splitting the findings load into multiple processes.

 * `api_bearer_enable` Enable Bearer authorizations API operations
 * `api_claim_timeout` set the rate limit for the api claim.
 One request per `api_claim_timeout`+1 seconds